The Best Debt Consolidation Loans

 Other Debt Consolidation Loans to Consider

-Lending Club has gotten lots of media attention this year, and not for any flattering reasons: There’s controversy over the ousted CEO padding reported loan volume and splitting loans to make them appear less risky to investors.
+Lending Club received a lot of media attention in 2016, and not for any flattering reasons: There’s controversy over the ousted CEO padding reported loan volume and splitting loans to make them appear less risky to investors.
 From a borrower’s point of view, though, this doesn’t affect much — if you’re approved for a loan via Lending Club and like its terms, there’s no reason to suspect any hiccups.
 We suggest that if you meet the minimum 660 credit score, you should at least see what sort of rate you’d get.
 The pre-approval application process is as easy as Prosper’s, requiring just the basic address, birthday, and annual income.

 Upstart caters to young professionals who may have a short credit history, but make up for it in earning potential.
 It gauges this potential by taking into account, in addition to traditional factors like credit score and income-to-debt ratio, the college you went to, your major, your current job, and your income.
 The lender feels very similar to SoFi, but a little more welcoming: Its credit score minimum is 620.
 Remember our tester who was denied by Prosper and Avant for having too few open trades?
 Upstart was the only lender out of five that approved her for a personal loan.

 Unsecured loans are risky — and come with some limitations.